carpentries-incubator/fair-explainable-ml/episodes/7a-OOD-detection-output-based.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - What are out-of-distribution (OOD) data and why is detecting them important in machine learning models?
-- How do output-based methods like softmax, energy-based, and distance-based methods work for OOD detection?
+- How do output-based methods like softmax and energy-based methods work for OOD detection?
 - What are the limitations of output-based OOD detection methods?
 ::::::::::::::::::::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::: objectives